 CT Scan (CAT Scan)

 Interventional radiologists are involved in the treatment of the patient, as well as the diagnosis of disease.
-They treat an ever-widening range of conditions inside the body from outside the body by inserting various small instruments or tools, such as catheters or wires, with the use of various x-ray and imaging techniques (i.e., CT scanners, MRI scanners, ultrasound scanners)
+They treat an ever-widening range of conditions inside the body by inserting various small instruments or tools, such as catheters or wires, with the use of various X-ray and imaging techniques (i.e., CT scanners, MRI scanners, ultrasound scanners).

 Uterine Fibroid Embolization

 Interventional radiologists are using uterine fibroid embolization as a way to treat some fibroids.
 It is less invasive than other techniques.

 Selective Internal Radiation Therapy, or SIRT, is a minimally invasive procedure to deliver millions of microscopic radioactive spheres into a tumor.

 New Hanover Regional Medical Center offers lung cancer screenings for early detection of lung cancer for those with high risk of developing the disease, including patients with a history of cigarette smoking or exposure to lung cancer-causing agents.

 A 3D mammogram is an examination of the breast.
 It is used to detect and diagnose breast disease.
 Regular screenings can help detect breast cancer at its earliest and most treatable stages.
 The mammography program of the Pink Ribbon Project provides mammograms and diagnostic breast procedures free to women who are uninsured and meet certain financial criteria.